ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-3-arraylist-loops.rst

 |Groupwork| Programming Challenge : FRQ Word Pairs
 ---------------------------------------------------

+.. |2018 Free Response Question #2 WordPair| raw:: html

+   <a href="https://secure-media.collegeboard.org/ap/pdf/ap18-frq-computer-science-a.pdf#page=7" target="_blank" style="text-decoration:underline">2018 Free Response Question #2 WordPair</a>

-This challenge is based on the 2018 Free Response Question #2 WordPair.
+This challenge is based on the |2018 Free Response Question #2 WordPair|.
 We encourage you to work in pairs on this challenge.

 You are given a class called WordPair that can store pairs of words.